-20. May architects and landscape architects seal topography maps?
+21. May architects and landscape architects seal topography maps?

-No. Topography maps are typically sealed by a surveyor but may be sealed by a qualified engineer only as defined by §61-23-3 (S).
+No. Topography maps are typically sealed by a surveyor but may be sealed by a qualified engineer only as defined by NMSA §61-23-3.
+Q. and Regulations 16.39.5.10 F., 12.8.2.7 B. (3) and 12.8.2.11 NMAC.
 Architects and landscape architects may certify finish contours on single-seal projects; however, they may not certify to existing conditions.

-21. May a surveyor prepare and submit site and grading plans?
+22. May a surveyor prepare and submit site and grading plans?

 No. Professional surveyors may prepare maps, which provide topographical and related measurement data.
-Plans that include design features for grading or construction must be prepared and certified by a qualified architect, a qualified engineer or landscape architect.
-22. May an architect or landscape architect prepare and submit grading plans?
+Plans that include design features for grading or construction must be prepared and certified by a qualified architect, a qualified engineer or a qualified landscape architect.

+23. May an architect or landscape architect prepare and submit grading plans?